bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

-# Bug
-* Can't change from song to logue.

 # Current plan
-* Page passes page (previously lyric) indices to page container
+* Page passes pageSongIndex to page container
-    * Carousel, Lyric, and -Overview-
+    * Carousel and Lyric
         * Render page component on server side
             * Use pageSongIndex for all values
         * Render regular component on client side